Dease Scholarship Program

 The Dease Scholarship Program is competitive.
-Those wishing to compete must be admitted to the University of St. Thomas and meet all other scholarship program guidelines as outlined herein.
+Candidates must be admitted to the University of St. Thomas and meet all other scholarship criteria.

 To be considered for the Dease Scholarship Program:

 - Complete an application for admission to St. Thomas for Fall 2023

 - Complete a 2023-24 Free Application for Federal Student Aid (FAFSA) or Minnesota Dream Act application by January 14, 2023 listing our university code, 002345.

 1).
 Submit application for admission to St. Thomas

 2).
 Log into app portal for access to scholarship apps.